avikodak/BengaluruStartupInterviews/README.md

 * What is event bubbling ?
 * What is hoisting ?
 * How does JSONP works ?
+* Describe the difference between a cookie, sessionStorage and localStorage
 * `==` vs `===`